Step 1 — Net Business Profit

 annual W-2 salary

-IRS Guidance: The IRS requires that S-Corp owner-employees receive a "reasonable compensation" for services rendered — comparable to what you'd pay a third-party employee to do the same job.
-Setting your salary too low is a major audit red flag.
-Many CPAs suggest 40–60% for most service-based businesses.
+IRS Guidance: The IRS requires S-Corp owner-employees to receive reasonable compensation for services rendered.
+Setting salary too low is a major audit red flag.
+Many CPAs suggest 40–60% for service-based businesses.

 Social Security wage base cap applied.